Teja Bhai & Family: Plot

 Vedhika's father Damodarji wants his daughter to be married to a man with high social status and family heritage.
 The power of love makes Teja change from his way of life as an underworld don and he decides to make a good family and for this, he flies to Kerala.
-Teja under the name Roshan, tries to find his estranged family.
-He also enlists the help of a pseudo swami Vashya Vachassu.
-The thread takes hilarious turns with the arrival of Vedhika and her father to join in Teja's family.
-Unable to find his real family, Teja hires drama artists and small-time con artists to pose as his relatives.
+Teja tries to find his estranged family.
+He also enlists the help of a pseudo Swami Rajaguru Veshya Vachassu.
+The thread takes a hilarious turns with the arrival of Vedhika and her father to join Teja's family.
+Unable to find his real family, Guru helps Teja by hiring drama artists and small-time con artists to pose as his relatives.
 Meanwhile, some of Teja's enemies are also after him and his gang.
 There is also a struggle of hiding his real identity from Vedhika and her father.
 The hilarious consequences of these actions and the story that ensues and how Teja manages to win the hand of his love amidst all this chaos form the crux of the movie.